bailey27/cppcryptfs/README.md

 If you specified a custom path for the config file when you created the filesystem, then you must specify it here also.

-If you specified a custom path for the config file, you must also select "reverese" if it is a reverse filesystem.
-Otherwise, cppcryptfs will automatically dtect if the filesytem should be mounted in forward or reverse mode.
+If you specified a custom path for the config file, you must also select "reverse" if it is a reverse filesystem.
+Otherwise, cppcryptfs will automatically detect if the filesytem should be mounted in forward or reverse mode.

 Note:  cppcryptfs uses the path to the encrypted filesystem as a key for rembering the custom path to the config file (if there is one) and other settings like reverse and read only.
 So when you select a path to mount, be sure to verify that these settings are what you wish to use this time.